 What can we do to combat these issues, then?
 Well, according to Cosmopolitan, it’s not simply about reducing the intake of junk food.
 As we all know, hydration is another key factor which should not be ignored.
-Not only is the amount of water we drink very important generally, it also supports concentration in addition to keeping us looking and feeling great.
-Almost two thirds of office workers don’t drink enough water, and yet most offices have fresh water sources for employees to use.
+Not only is the amount of water we drink very important generally, but it also supports concentration in addition to keeping us looking and feeling great.
+Almost two-thirds of office workers don’t drink enough water, and yet most offices have freshwater sources for employees to use.
 Get up and get some!

 If you really want to improve your health in an office, preparation is absolutely key.
 Instead of picking up snacks with dubious ingredients, you can readily prepare healthy ones to eat in between meals from your desk.
 The NHS Change4Life initiative has plenty of medically approved choices to help you literally change for life!
 You could also get into meal preparation by cooking all your meals for the week in bulk, which should save you some cash as well!
 Remember, it’s all about moderation and making sure that your food is wholesome – don’t starve yourself, and allow yourself the occasional treat!

 Of course, moving more helps, too.
 Signing up to exercise classes is a great social way of fitting in some exercise in a structured manner so that you’re not tempted to skip out after a long day at work.
-Whilst rest is important, a routine can really help motivate you in your health goals!
+Whilst rest is important, and a routine can really help motivate you in your health goals!
 During the day, you should ensure to get out and about – take walks, and make the most of your lunch break even when busy.
-Not only will your physical health benefit, your mental health and productivity levels will improve, too.
+Your physical health benefit will not only benefit, but your mental health and productivity levels will also improve, too.
 You can even purchase little pedals for under your desk to keep your feet busy whilst you type!
-Camping or hiking on the weekends is great way of restoring physical and mental health..
+Camping or hiking on the weekends is a great way of restoring physical and mental health.

-Our jobs are very important to sustain our way of life, but they need not be the reason our health diminishes.
-Providing you’re making a conscious effort, it can be very easy to make a few small changes.
+Our jobs are critical to sustaining our way of life, but they need not be why our health diminishes.
+Providing you’re making a conscious effort can be very easy to make a few small changes.
 After all, when you eat better and move more, you will see changes which stick.